-If I’m working for a veteran, or first responder, or somebody that puts their lives on the line for the general public, it’s a particular honor for me.
-It is my way of serving them and saying thank you, because they have served us.
+If I’m working for a veteran, a first responder, or others who put their lives on the line for the general public, it’s a particular honour for me.
+It is my way of serving them and saying “thank you,” because they have served us.

 If you have any questions or think you might be experiencing PTSD, get in touch.

-Dr. Michael Dadson, PhD Counselling Psychology, out of my clinic in Langley, BC.
+Dr. Michael Dadson, Ph.D.
+Counselling Psychology, at my clinic in Langley, BC.

-He was the past Executive and Clinical Director, Veterans Transition Network, of Canad, and was a board member of the International Society for the Study of Trauma and Dissociation.
+Dr. Dadson was the past Executive and Clinical Director, Veterans Transition Network, of Canada, and was a board member of the International Society for the Study of Trauma and Dissociation.